3 Ways You Win the Tax Game

 Depreciation is a non-cash expense permitted by tax code that depreciates the value of your investment property over time.
 However, the value of your investment property actually appreciates.
 The depreciation deduction allows a real estate investor to generate a larger positive cash flow while reporting a lower income for tax purposes.
 This creates a higher return than you may initially realize.

 Real estate has a lower tax rate

-If your investment property is sold after a year, the gain is subject to capital gains tax rates which depending upon your individual tax bracket is generally 15% or 20% which is usually less than one’s personal tax bracket.
+If your investment property is sold after a year, the gain is subject to capital gains tax rates, which, depending upon your individual tax bracket, is generally 15% or 20% – usually less than one’s personal tax bracket.

 Real estate gains are deferrable